Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Numerical experiments

-\textbf{Metrics.} Both the average certified radius (ACR)~\cite{zhai2019macer} over the test set, and the certified accuracy at different certified radii $r$ are adopted for evaluations.
-As proposed in~\cite{cohen2019certified}, the Monte Carlo method is used to estimate the certified radius of each test sample.
-The certified accuracy at a specific radius $r$ is calculated by the fraction of the correctly-predicted samples with certified radii larger than $r$.
+\textbf{Metrics.} Both the Average Certified Radius (ACR)~\cite{zhai2019macer} over the test set, and the approximated certified accuracy at different certified radii are adopted for evaluations.
+Following the settings in ~\cite{cohen2019certified}, the Monte Carlo method is used to estimate the certified radius of each test sample.
+The approximated certified accuracy at a specific radius $r$ is calculated as the fraction of correctly-predicted samples with certified radii larger than $r$.